dhutapratama/docs/configuration.md

 <a name="retrieving-environment-configuration"></a>
 ### Retrieving Environment Configuration

-All of the variables listed in the `.env` file will be loaded into the `$_ENV` PHP super-global when your application receives a request.
+All of the variables listed in the `.env` file will be loaded into the `$_ENV` GO super-global when your application receives a request.
 However, you may use the `env` function to retrieve values from these variables in your configuration files.
 In fact, if you review the Lets configuration files, you will notice many of the options are already using this function:

     'debug' => env('APP_DEBUG', false),